-Technique and knowledge Performance and/or creative output Communication and artistic values Professional protocols 0- 29 An unacceptable level- poor, clear fail An unacceptable level- poor, clear fail An unacceptable level- poor, clear fail An unacceptable level- poor, clear fail quality that it needs to be entirely re-presented (i.e. serious misunderstanding of meet any of the Learning outcomes.
-Non-attendance. with no capacity to describe their work; no evidence of understanding of the nature of the collaborative Work that completely misrepresents or misunderstands thinking in the discipline. non-serious attempt at the assignment (i.e. severely incomplete work).
-No work produced to enable assessment. production process.
+Technique and knowledge Performance and/or creative output Communication and artistic values Professional protocols , D 0- 29 An unacceptable level- poor, clear fail An unacceptable level- poor, clear fail An unacceptable level- poor, clear fail An unacceptable level- poor, clear fail School-wide undergraduate percentage ranges for levels 4, and 6 with descriptors Work that is of such poor quality that it needs to be entirely re-presented (i.e. serious misunderstanding of the subject/assignment); non-serious attempt at the assignment (i.e. severely incomplete work).
+Not fluent or comprehensible; poor use of language and poor presentation.
+Work that has failed to meet any of the Learning outcomes.
+Non-attendance.
+No work produced to enable assessment.
+Incoherent communication with no capacity to describe their work; no evidence of understanding of the nature of the collaborative production process.
 Very poor interpersonal skills.
-Alienation from the Demonstrating no ability to manage time or resources.
-Lack of attendance. comprehensible; poor use of language and poor work with others.
-Demonstrates no understanding of what preparation is required for presentation. benaviour unacceptable. the role.
+Alienation from the rest of the team.
+Unable to work with others.
+Behaviour unacceptable.
+Work that completely misrepresents or misunderstands thinking in the discipline.
+Demonstrating no ability to manage time or resources.
+Lack of attendance.
+Demonstrates no understanding of what preparation is required for the role.
 Little or no preparation or personal organization displayed.
 Avoiding responsibility and failing to complete tasks.
 Not demonstrably caring about the standard of the final outcome.
-Work that is of such poor quality that it needs to be entirely re-presented (i.e. serious misunderstanding of the subject/assignment); non-serious attempt at the assignment (i.e. severely incomplete work).
-Not fluent or comprehensible; poor use of O- 29 An unacceptable level- poor, clear fail Work that is of such poor quality that it needs to be entirely re-presented (i.e. serious misunderstanding of the subject/assignment); non-serious attempt at the assignment (i.e. severely incomplete work).
-Not fluent or comprehensible; poor use of language and poor An unacceptable level- poor, clear fail Work that has failed to meet any of the Learning outcomes.
-Non-attendance.
-No work produced to enable assessment.
-O- 29